kaloyanvi/API_Visualization_SDE/README.md

 All the data aggregation needed is done in the **scripts/make_datasets.ipynb** file.
 Since there are 2 datasets used for each assignment, this file has to be executed twice with the correct assignment names adjusted before executing.
 The data is saved as .csv files in the **data/** folder, for privacy reasons, the obtained data that is used in the visualization dashboard is not included here.

-The obtained **.csv** files embedded in the ObserveableHQ notebook but can be changed or updated if needed.
+The obtained **.csv** files are embedded in the ObserveableHQ notebook but can be changed or updated if needed.